ToolWeb Logo

 • Live feedback shows the result as you type, so you can spot mistakes in a malformed Base64 string immediately rather than after running a script.

-• Round-tripping is effortless: encode a value, then paste it back to confirm it decodes cleanly before shipping it.
+• Round-tripping is quick: encode a value, then paste it back to confirm it decodes cleanly before shipping it.

 • Correct character handling avoids the classic bug where btoa() alone breaks on non-ASCII input, since this tool encodes through UTF-8 first.